 The method to characterize action potential foot convexity thus forms an important tool on multiple fronts.
-These can broadly be classified into the following two categories
+These can broadly be classified into the following two categories.

-Analysis of experimental signals: We are working towards the classification and decomposition of individual AP profiles to identify the 'native' AP profile and the profile of the underlying synaptic potential.
+Analysis of Experimental Signals: We are working toward the classification and decomposition of individual AP profiles to identify the "native" AP profile and the profile of the underlying synaptic potential.
 The latter is then compared against the collection of subthreshold synaptic potentials exhibited by the cell, to obtain inferences regarding the nature of innervation in the vicinity of the cell.
 Preliminary studies have shown that such comparisons show best results when employing the method presented here for quantifying the foot convexity.

-Comparison to computational model: Simulations are run under a variety of syncytial configurations, such as variations in the size of the syncytium, density of innervation, gap junctional coupling, and so on

-(Appukuttan et al., 2015a, 2017a).
+Comparison to Computational Model: Simulations are run under a variety of syncytial configurations, such as variations in the size of the syncytium, density of innervation, gap junctional coupling, and so on (Appukuttan et al., 2015a, 2017a).
 These all translate to differences in action potential profiles exhibited across the syncytium.
 The features of these diverse action potential profiles would then be correlated with experimental data to obtain inferences of the cellular environment.

-Test data consisting of diverse AP shapes was essential for evaluating the various quantification 391 approaches.
-These were carefully developed to ensure foreknowledge of convexity trends, which were later 392 used as benchmarks for the evaluation of the approaches.
-All the approaches, excluding $C{X,Y}$, failed in 393 evaluating the correlations for Dataset4, with varying levels of success for the other data sets.
-Dataset4 was 394 the only data set containing an equitable proportion of APs with variations in their concave feet, along 395 with APs having convex feet.
-This is particularly important in view of the fact that the bulk of the APs 396 397 in an electrically coupled syncytium is likely to be comprised of propagated APs having concave feet (Appukuttan et al., 2015a).
-In view of the results presented here, we conclude that $C{X,Y}$ is most efficient in 398 quantifying the foot of action potentials.
-Fig. 12 presents an example where Cline falters in quantifying the 399 foot.
-Though it is evident that the AP in (a) has a less convex rise than that in (b), Cline assigns a higher 400 convexity measure to the former (a: 0.23 vs b: 0.16), whereas $C{20.0.6}$ correctly assigns (b) a higher value (a: 401 -4.78 vs b: -4.22).
-402
+Test data consisting of diverse AP shapes was essential for evaluating the various quantification approaches.
+These were carefully developed to ensure foreknowledge of convexity trends, which were later used as benchmarks for the evaluation of the approaches.
+All the approaches, excluding $C{X,Y}$ , failed in evaluating the correlations for Dataset4, with varying levels of success for the other data sets.
+Dataset4 was the only data set containing an equitable proportion of APs with variations in their concave feet, along with APs having convex feet.
+This is particularly important in view of the fact that the bulk of the APs in an electrically coupled syncytium is likely to be composed of propagated APs having concave feet (Appukuttan et al., 2015a).
+In view of the results presented here, we conclude that $C{X,Y}$ is most efficient in quantifying the foot of action potentials.
+Figure 12 presents an example where $C{line}$ falters in quantifying the foot.
+Though it is evident that the AP in (A) has a less convex rise than that in (B), $C{line}$ assigns a higher convexity measure to the former (A: 0.23 vs B: 0.16), whereas $C{20,0.6}$ correctly assigns (B) a higher value (A: -4.78 vs B: -4.22).

-Our approach is also shown to be effective in analyzing experimentally recorded signals, which are 403 404 inherently noisy and offer greater diversity in profiles, thereby confirming the robustness of the approach.
-It is interesting to note from Figs. 10 and 11 that the convexity vs ADP correlation seems to be in opposition 405 to the proposed hypothesis (Padmakumar et al. 2014).
-The reason for this is beyond the scope of the current 406 407 work, which purely aims at presenting an efficient approach for quantifying AP foot convexity.
-A detailed study directed at analyzing the variety of action potential profiles observed in mouse detrusor smooth 408 muscle cells is currently underway.
-The first step in this study involves quantification of the various AP 409 features, with the foot convexity being evaluated using the approach described here.
-It should be noted 410 that erroneous quantification of the foot convexity could lead to incorrect interpretations regarding the 411 biophysical environment.
-For example, a common issue with all the approaches, except C{X,Y}, is their 412 413 inability to evaluate concavity of varying degrees in the AP foot, which could evolve an incorrect estimate 414 of the size of syncytium.
+Our approach is also shown to be effective in analyzing experimentally recorded signals, which are inherently noisy and offer greater diversity in profiles, thereby confirming the robustness of the approach.
+It is interesting to note from Figures 10 and 11 that the convexity vs ADP correlation seems to be in opposition to the proposed hypothesis (Padmakumar et al., 2012).
+The reason for this is beyond the scope of the current work, which purely aims at presenting an efficient approach for quantifying AP foot convexity.
+A detailed study directed at analyzing the variety of action potential profiles observed in mouse detrusor smooth muscle cells is currently underway.
+The first step in this study involves quantification of the various AP features, with the foot convexity being evaluated using the approach described here.
+It should be noted that erroneous quantification of the foot convexity could lead to incorrect interpretations regarding the biophysical environment.
+For example, a common issue with all the approaches, except $C{X,Y}$ , is their inability to evaluate concavity of varying degrees in the AP foot, which could evolve an incorrect estimate of the size of syncytium.